-- 1. The following terms have these meanings in this Policy: - a) "Affected Party" Any individual or entity, as determined by the Appeal Manager, who may be affected by a decision rendered under this Policy and who may have recourse to an appeal in their own right - b) "Appeal Manager" An individual, who may be any staff member, Committee Member, volunteer, Director, or an independent third party, who is appointed to oversee this Policy.
-The Appeal Manager will have responsibilities that include using decision making authority empowered by this Policy - c) "Appellant" The Party appealing a decision - d) "Days" Days irrespective of weekend and holidays - e) "Participants" Refers to all categories of individual members and/or registrants defined in the By-laws of the Organization who are subject to the policies of the Organization, as well as all people employed by, contracted by, or engaged in activities with the Organization including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, and Directors and Officers - f) "Parties" The Appellant, Respondent, and any other Participants affected by the appeal - g) "Respondent" The body whose decision is being appealed
+- 1. The following terms have these meanings in this Policy: - a) Affected Party Any individual or entity, as determined by the Appeal Manager, who may be affected by a decision rendered under the Appeal Policy and who may have recourse to an appeal in their own right. - b) Appellant The Party appealing a decision. - c) Appeal Manager An individual, who may be any staff member, committee member, Director, who is appointed to oversee the Appeal Policy.
+The Appeal Manager will have responsibilities that include using decision-making authority empowered by the Appeal Policy. - d) Days Days including weekends and holidays. - e) Individuals Refers to all categories of members and/or registrants defined in the Bylaws of the Association who are subject to the policies of the Association, as well as all people employed by, contracted by, or engaged in activities with the Association including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, and Directors and Officers. - f) Minor Any Individual who is under the age of majority at the time and in the jurisdiction where the alleged Maltreatment has occurred.
+Adults are responsible for knowing the age of majority and the age of the individual. - g) Parties The Appellant, Respondent, and any Affected Parties. - h) Respondent The body whose decision is being appeal.